eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Data Chain Kit/page_software-operation-view.md

   minikube dashboard
 ```

-make sure you select the namespace irs
+Make sure you select the namespace __irs__:

 ![expected status](../../../static/img/minikube-dashboard-overview.png)

-#### 2. Forwarding Ports
+#### 2. Forward ports

-When the deployment has been finished please use the script to forward the ports:
+When the deployment has been finished, please use the script to forward the ports:

 ```bash
 ./forwardingPorts.sh